Skip to main content

 3. Attributes

-The "Attributes" tab contains two dropdown lists for selecting a Template and a Set of attributes.
-"Attributes" is a fundamental concept of Headless CMS OneEntry, which is described in detail in the following chapters.
+The "Attributes" tab contains two dropdown lists for selecting a Template and a Set of Attributes "Attributes" is a fundamental concept of Platform OneEntry, which is described in detail in the following chapters.

 Attributes

 After selecting a set of attributes, you need to fill in the values.
-In our case, this is:
+In our case, these are:

 • The attribute "title," which has the type "Text with Header."
-As a value, we will specify "Some example title"; there is also a field for this attribute - text that will be displayed in case of an error, we will specify "example error message";
+We will specify "Some example title" as the value; there is also a field for text that will be displayed in case of an error, and we will specify "example error message" for this attribute;

 • A field for uploading an image (img).
 We will upload the OneEntry logo here.
-We also have the option to optimize the uploaded image by clicking on "Optimize uploaded images" and change the image parameters directly in Headless CMS OneEntry;
+We also have the option to optimize the uploaded image by clicking on "Optimize uploaded images" and change the image parameters directly in Platform OneEntry;

 • A field for integer values "something_integer."
 We will add a value equal to "2024."